1. 80% of UK angel investments are SEIS/EIS

 Small loans are a common way for founders to kick start their business.
 More often than not, it’s the founder’s own capital being used to cover everything from web development, design, desk space and even hiring some early employees.
 Once a company raises their first equity funding round, there is sometimes an opportunity to agree with investors that the loan will be repaid at some point in future.
 However, according to HMRC regulations, it’s only possible to agree loan repayment terms in SEIS qualified funding rounds, not EIS.

-7. Founders can repay 3rd party loans with EIS if the loan was used for the purposes of the trade and it isn’t linked to the investor
+7. Founders can repay 3rd party loans with SEIS if the loan was used for the purposes of the trade and it isn’t linked to the investor

-This means that although you can’t repay a personal ‘Directors Loan’, founders can repay 3rd party loans using EIS investment – as long as the loan wasn’t from or linked to the investor themselves.
-The loan must have been used ‘for the purposes of trade’ which is basically a catch-all to ensure funds weren’t spent on that boozy ‘team building’ ski trip or the company’s much-loved permanently stocked bar.
+This means that although you can’t repay a personal ‘Directors Loan’, founders can repay 3rd party loans using SEIS (but not EIS) investment – as long as the loan wasn’t from or linked to the investor themselves.
+The loan must have been used ‘for the purposes of trade’.

 8. Many UK tech startups qualify as a ‘Knowledge Intensive Company’ but don’t know it